olgabrukman/tutorial-docs/JavaSecureCode.md

 elevation of priviliges.
 * **Remedy:** whitelist validation of all untrusted input, use context-sensitive encoding for untrusted output in web responces, use sanitization libraries to remove malicious code from untrusted data.

-### Cross-Site Request Forgery (CSRF)/Session riding/Zero click attacks
+### Cross-Site Request Forgery (CSRF)/Session Riding/Zero Click Attacks
-* ** Danger:** Attacker tricks a user into loading a page with malicious request.
+* **Danger:** Attacker tricks a user into loading a page with malicious request.
 In many apps each request automatically sends victim's credentials (e.g. session cookie or authentication credentials).
 Therefore, the false request cannot be distingueshed from a legitimate request.
 The request is sent in the context of the victim, and can change the state of the web app.
-* ** Impact:** elevation of privilages, i.e., attacker can execute in the context of the victim
+* **Impact:** elevation of privilages, i.e., attacker can execute in the context of the victim
-* ** Remedy:**
+* **Remedy:**
   * Sycnc.
 Token Approaches: unique per session URL tokens, double submit cookies, encypted tokens
   * Non-Sync.
 Tocken Approaches: validate the referrer header, validate the origin header, challenge-response
 * **Pitfalls:** client-side validation of tokens, assume that CSRF vulnerabilityaffect only GET requests, assume that multistep transactions are immune from CSRF attack.

 ### URL Redirection
-* ** Danger:** Redirect logged in users to another page and trick them to enter sensitive information on a malisious web site.
+* **Danger:** Redirect logged in users to another page and trick them to enter sensitive information on a malisious web site.
 * **Remedy:** avoid using URL redirection (or alert user and give him a choice), avoid redirecting to URLs from an untrusted source, validate all redirection URLs, use mapping values for redirects and forwards, preventing attackers from forcing redirections to malicious websites.

 ### XPath Injection
-* ** Danger:** Application uses unvalidated input to construct an XPath statement to access XML tables, enabling attackers to run arbitrary commands in XML-based databases.
+* **Danger:** Application uses unvalidated input to construct an XPath statement to access XML tables, enabling attackers to run arbitrary commands in XML-based databases.
 * **Impact:** confidentiality, authentication, authorization, integrity - as sensitive  information can be stored in an XML file.
 * **Remedy:** whitelist input validation, use parameterezied XPath and XQuery interfaces, use escaping or encoding routines, do not echo XQuery errors.